-Aquatherm PP-R and PP-RP (RCT) have been engineered for improved performance and should not be mixed with other types of PP-R/RCT.
+Aquatherm PP-R and PP-RCT have been engineered for improved performance and should not be mixed with other types of Polypropylene.
 PP should never be fused to PVDF, PE, CPVC, or any other type of plastic.
 Never use solvent cements on Aquatherm, as they may damage the pipe and won't bind properly.

-Jobsite material handling: Do
+Material handling: Do